 You do NOT NEED TO calculate the amount of your cash advance or refund; the calculation is done by our office.
 However, for personal planning purposes, calculating your cash advance or refund is an extremely valuable budgeting tool and we encourage you to undertake this exercise.

 To calculate the amount of your cash advance check for either semester, subtract all of your charges for the year (tuition, health fees, dormitory and loan fees) from all of your financial aid credits (grants, loans, or outside scholarships).
 Do not include any payments at this time.
 Divide the resulting number by two, and then add in any payments you have made.
 This calculation will result in either a positive or negative number.
 If you calculate a positive number, assuming you have accounted for everything properly, the result will be the amount of your cash advance echeck for the semester.
 If you calculate a negative number, you do not have enough financial aid credits to make you eligible for a cash advance echeck.
-Instead, this negative number is what you need to pay to your ebill.
+Instead, this negative number is what you need to pay to your student account.

 Please note that your first and second semester cash advance echecks could be different, depending on other credits and charges that you incur during the academic year.